Synthetify/synthetify-protocol/docs/docs/technical/synthetics.md

 slug: /technical/synthetics
 ---

-To mint synthetic assets user has to have [collateral](/docs/technical/collateral).
+By minting synthetic assets user enters the _debt pool_.
+To do it it needs to deposit some [collateral](/docs/technical/collateral) first.

 ## Debt

 Debt is stored as *debt_shares* in [_ExchangeAccount_](/docs/technical/account).
-To convert it to actual amount total count of *debt_shares* from [state](http://localhost:3000/docs/technical/state#structure-of-state) and calculated total debt.
+To convert it to actual amount total amount of *debt_shares* from [state](/docs/technical/state#structure-of-state) and a total debt calculated from supply (excluding borrowed and swapline supplies).

 Total debt is calculated [here](https://github.com/Synthetify/synthetify-protocol/blob/4c39873b86324348c40c9677fac15db4f6a48dce/programs/exchange/src/math.rs#L12-L33) as a sum of all minted assets converted to USD.

 ### Interest rate

 Every time total debt is calculated interest rate is added to it.
-It's is compounded for every minute since *last_debt_adjustment* stored in [state](http://localhost:3000/docs/technical/state#structure-of-state).
+It's is compounded for every minute since *last_debt_adjustment* stored in [state](/docs/technical/state#structure-of-state).

 ### Max debt

-Maximum amount of debt user can have before it is liquidated.
+Maximum amount of debt user can have before it can be liquidated.

 ### Mint limit

 Maximum amount of tokens user can mint is their mint limit.
-It's calculated by multiplying [*max debt*](#max-debt) by [health factor](http://localhost:3000/docs/technical/state#structure-of-state)
+It's calculated by multiplying [*max debt*](#max-debt) by [health factor](/docs/technical/state#structure-of-state)